hepcat72/vcfSampleCompare/README.md

 ### SORTING

-The primary sort is based on genotype calls (BEST_GT_SCORE).
-A secondary sort is applied based on the most discriminating variant state (BEST_OR_SCORE).
-The values reported in both columns will always be a value between -1 and 1, or 0 and 1, depending on whether the sample groups are dynamically created or user-defined.
-These score columns are intended to reflect the maximum "degree of difference" between sample groups.
+Sorting is based on genotype call scores (BEST_GT_SCORE), observation ratio scores (BEST_OR_SCORE), and read depth scores (BEST_DP_SCORE).
+These score columns will always be between 0 and 1*.

+When in --nogenotype mode, sorting ignores the BEST_GT_SCORE values.

+* When `--gap-measure edge` is supplied, BEST_OR_SCORE can be negative (between -1 and 0) if the observation ratios overlap/mix, i.e. there is no gap separating all observation ratios of 1 group from the other.
+A score of -1 is applied when all values in 1 group are bounded by the range of scores in the other group.

 #### SORTING METRICS

+All 3 scores on which sorting is based (BEST_DP_SCORE, BEST_GT_SCORE, and BEST_OR_SCORE) by default, are weighted in a 100:10:1 ratio, respectively.
+The weighted sum of the scores is used for a descending sort.
+To alter the weightings, see the --*-sort-weight options in the advanced usage (by running vcfSampleCompare.pl --extended 2).

-The degree of difference between sample groups is based on the degree of difference of the genotype calls or observation ratios between the sample groups reported.
-In both cases, the values reflect the maximum degree of difference between the sample groups.
+The degree of difference between sample groups is based on the degree of difference of the genotype calls (BEST_GT_SCORE) and/or observation ratios (BESTOR_SCORE) between the sample groups reported.
+In both cases, BEST_GT_SCORE and BEST_OR_SCORE are intended to reflect the maximum "degree of difference" between sample groups.

-##### GENOTYPE MODE

-If run in --genotype mode, the values in the output BEST_GT_SCORE column (see -u) are the primary basis for sorting and reflect the degree of difference in the genotype calls among the members of each sample group.

-If all the samples in both groups have genotype calls and all the genotype calls of group 1 differ from all the genotype calls of group 2 (i.e. there are no common calls), the score will be 1.
-If there are any common genotype calls between the 2 groups, the score will be 0.

-If not all the samples in both groups have genotype calls, but the existing calls between the 2 groups differ, the BEST_SEP_SCORE will be a value between 0 and 1.
+However, with regard to BEST_GT_SCORE, by default, scores are treated in a binary fashion.
+A pair of sample groups either fully discriminates the 2 sample groups (a score of 1) or not (a score of 0).
+See the advanced usage (by running `vcfSampleCompare.pl --extended --extended`) to allow partially discriminating variants using the --minimum-gt-score option.
 A score of 0 can either mean that there were differing genotype calls between the sample groups or that none of the samples had a genotype call.
 Despite the common score, cases of no data in all samples will be sorted to the bottom of the output.

-##### NO-GENOTYPE MODE (A.K.A.
-OBSERVATION FREQUENCY MODE)

-If run in --nogenotype mode, the values in the output BEST_OR_SCORE column (see -u) are the primary basis for sorting and reflect the degree of difference in the observation frequencies (referred to as "allelic frequencies").
+The scores under the BEST_OR_SCORE column can be calculated in 1 of 2 ways (see --gap-measure), which either treats the collection of observation ratios for a single variant state (e.g. a SNP value of "C") as 2 ranges of separate or overlapping ratios (all between 0 and 1) or a comparison of average observation ratios.
 Each variant state is considered independently and the one resulting in the highest BEST_OR_SCORE is the one that is used to represent the row.
 Consider SNPs for example.
 A SNP can have 1 of 4 values (A, T, G, or C).
 One of those is the reference state (RO), which is referred to as state 0.
 The other three states are 1, 2, and 3.
-Each state is considered individually.
 For each state, the observation ratios are computed as (RO or AO)/DP for all of the samples.
-Depending on the --gap-measure (see the next paragraph), those ratios are compared in 1 of 2 ways.
-The state resulting in the highest score is what is reported under the BEST_SEP_SCORE column (see -u).
+The state resulting in the highest score (i.e. the largest gap between the 2 ranges of observation ratios) is what is reported under the BEST_GT_SCORE column (see -u).
 If there is a tie between RO and one of the AO values, the AO state (1, 2, or 3) is preferred.
 For example, if state 1 is the state used to calculate the BEST_OR_SCORE, the ratio for each sample of AO(1)/DP is computed and those values for each group are used to compute the difference between the groups.

-There are 2 methods (see --gap-measure) to choose from when computing the difference in the sets of observation ratios among the groups: 'mean' and 'edge'.
-The 'mean' method takes the absolute difference between the average ratios of each group.
-The 'edge' method takes the difference between the 'closest' ratios between the 2 groups.
-If the ratios between the 2 groups overlap, the difference will be negative.
-If one group's ratios contain the other, the difference will be -1.

-If any sample in a group has no depth (DP=0), the score is set to 0 or -1, depending on whther the groups were dynamically generated or user-defined, respectively.
+The BEST_DP_SCORE values are calculated as a degree of adequate depth (see --adequate-depth), where each sample/variant whose DP is at or above the adequate-depth gets a score of 1 and anything less is a value between 0 and 1.

+If run in --nogenotype mode, the values in the BEST_OR_SCORE column of the output (see -u) reflect the only measure of degree of difference in the observation ratios (a.k.a. "allelic frequencies").

 #### SAMPLE GROUP CONSTRUCTION AND ITS EFFECT ON SORTING